silly-lily/HTB-Machines/StartingPoint/Tier1/Ignition/README.md

 # Ignition

-Ignition is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on Magento and exploiting weak credentials.
+Ignition is a very easy machine on Hack The Box Starting Point Tier 1 that focuses exploiting weak Magento credentials.

 ## Task 1
 **Which service version is found to be running on port 80?**